State Bank of India sets June 18 for 71st AGM

 *this image is generated using AI for illustrative purposes only.

-State Bank of India has informed shareholders that the 71st Annual General Meeting (AGM) is scheduled to be held on Thursday, 18 June 2026, at 03:00 PM IST through Video Conferencing (VC) / Other Audio Visual Means (OAVM).
+State Bank of India has scheduled its 71st Annual General Meeting (AGM) for Thursday, 18 June 2026, at 03:00 PM IST via Video Conferencing (VC) and Other Audio Visual Means (OAVM).
 The meeting will be conducted at the State Bank Auditorium, State Bank Bhavan, Madame Cama Road, Mumbai.
 The Notice of the 71st AGM was published in the Gazette of India on 13 May 2026 and in newspapers on 15 May 2026.

 The business to be transacted at the AGM includes the discussion and adoption of the Balance Sheet and Profit and Loss Account for the period ended 31 March 2026, the report of the Central Board on the Bank's working, and the Auditor's Report.
 Shareholders can vote on the resolution through remote e-voting, which commences at 10:00 AM IST on 14 June 2026 and ends at 05:00 PM IST on 17 June 2026.
 Shareholders holding shares in physical or dematerialized form as of the cut-off date, 13 March 2026, are eligible to vote.